BedZED: the first eco-village is born

 At the time, France is increasingly alert communities about climate change, a pilot experiment conducted in Britain proves that practice sustainable development on the scale of a city can .
 In 2000, an ecological village, including 82 2 300 m2 housing and offices and shops, was born in the southern suburbs of London, Sutton.

-Nicknamed Bedzed (for Beddington Zero Energy Development), this eco-village, unique in its kind, wants to demonstrate that "the habitat can be thought and built without degrading the environment.
-"To achieve this goal, Bedzed designers seem to have realized a gigantic lifecycle analysis (LCA), which consists of evaluating the environmental impact of a product's life, from its realization to its disposal ... or recycling.
-But in the case of BedZED, it is usually the life of a village (housing construction, energy needs, travel, professional activities, life social, waste management, etc.) whose environmental, economic and social impact has been thought and evaluated.
-To come to the eco-design of this new kind of place of life.
+Nicknamed Bedzed (Beddington Zero Energy Development), this eco-village, unique, wants to show that "housing can be designed and built without degrading the environment.
+"To achieve this goal, Bedzed designers seems to have realized a gigantic life-cycle assessment (LCA), which assesses the environmental impact of the life of a product, from its implementation until its disposal ... or recycling.
+But if usually we assess the tire or a TV, in the case of BedZED, the entire life of a village (housing construction, energy resource needs, travel, professional, life social, waste management ...) whose environmental, economic and social impact has been designed and evaluated.
+To achieve the eco-design of this living a new kind.

 The first principle applied to sustainable BedZED is that of the local loop: use up to local resources, reuse and recycling (limited transportation, local economic development and strengthened cultural identity prévservée).
 Here 90% of materials come under 50 km radius (certified wood) and are often recycled (old rails railway ...).
 The housing design is thought in terms of energy efficiency and quality of life: reinforced insulation, sunshine, terraces and garden, ventilation system with heat recovery ...
 The use of renewable energy and the optimization of natural resources is BedZED project a great example of actual size that can be a reasonable use for resources: recovery of rainwater for toilets, electrical and thermal energy from biomass (waste wood), and the recovered heat photovoltaic panels on the facades.
 The electricity produced can even recharge 100% electric vehicles available to share with people.